JoJo (album): Composition

 The music found on JoJo is primarily pop and R&B. During an interview about the album's composition, JoJo stated, "I wrote three songs on the album.
 I am not the [kind of] person who sings something that I have no reference point to.
 I feel like I am a real artist and I want to be able to feel what I am singing about.
 So when I sing, "Leave (Get Out)," I have been through that.
 I think it is just a new generation, whether people are ready for it or not.
 Teenagers are dating.
 They go through things and that is really what it is about."
-Many have noted that the album is influenced mainly by R&B tracks.
-On her influences for the album, JoJo has listed many celebrities.
-During one interview, she stated, "I really was, I had no idea what it was.
-I was raised in a mostly white neighborhood.
-I was this little white girl jamming out to Ella Fitzgerald and Bobby Brown.
-I don't know what kind of stuff I was on!"
-During a separate interview, JoJo stated, "Well, I listened to everyone from Aretha Franklin to Bob Seager, to the Beatles, but I have to say that my mom is probably my biggest influence.
+JoJo stated, "I listened to everyone from Aretha Franklin to Bob Seager, to the Beatles, but I have to say that my mom is probably my biggest influence.
 She really has a great voice."
-JoJo has also listed singer Beyoncé as a major influence, stating, "I think she is the perfect example of a strong woman and just a talented person.
+JoJo also listed singer Beyoncé as a major influence, stating, "I think she is the perfect example of a strong woman and just a talented person.
 She's a songwriter, she's a dancer and she's an incredible singer and I don't think anyone can touch her right now."